E-learning on governing labour migration and coherence with employment policies

 Selection will be based on the following criteria:

-• Proven work experience in relevant field;
+• Proven work experience in relevant field

-• submission of a letter of sponsorship to cover the total course fees.
+• Submission of a letter of sponsorship to cover the total course fees

-The cost of participation is payable in advance by the participant or the sponsoring organization; please contact us at the following email: migration@itcilo.org for the pricing information
+The cost of participation is payable in advance by the participant or his or her sponsoring organization.

 Prove your skills with a Diploma